-If you have just landed at Chiang Mai Airport then you probably want to get to the town center as quick as possible, to check into your hotel and go for a nice hand job massage right away or take it easy first and explore some of the nicest temples in town.
+If you have just landed at Chiang Mai Airport then you probably want to get to the town center as quickly as possible, to check into your hotel and go for a nice massage right away or take it easy first and explore some of the nicest temples in town.

 - The airport in Chiang Mai is just about 5km away from the town center within the old city walls.